 You’ll find that you can’t access these, as they are subscription channels.
 So, how do you get to these?

 These channels are subscription-only channels and are available to customers of Top Up TV, a company that provide extra content over the Freeview system.

-Top UP TV is to stut down at the end of October 2013 – We recommend YouView as an alternative – On-demand TV, hundreds of hours of content, plus catch-up TV.
+Top Up TV closed down at the end of October 2013 – We recommend YouView as an alternative – On-demand TV, hundreds of hours of content, plus catch-up TV.
 Available with or without contract!